bzminer/bzminer2/README.md

 One binary, no installer.
 It writes nothing outside its own folder except the log file and the config you point it at.

+**No CUDA toolkit, no OpenCL install.** Every NVIDIA architecture from the GTX 1080 up ships a precompiled kernel, so the driver is all you need.
+Nothing is compiled on your machine and nothing is linked against a vendor SDK: CUDA, OpenCL and AMD's HIP are all opened at runtime *if they are present*, and a backend whose driver is missing is simply left out.
+An NVIDIA rig with no OpenCL installed loses nothing, and the build refuses to ship if any of those libraries creeps back into the import table.

 > **Public beta.** It mines, and it has been run against real pools on real
 > hardware — but it is new.
 Watch a rig before you leave it alone with it, and
 > please report what you find.